Tick. Tock. Rage.

 But one big problem remained: you still had to hear it.
 And good luck hearing anything over a live band, a drummer, or your guitarist’s ego.

-Seiko were one of the first to go mainstream.
+Seiko was one of the first to go mainstream.

 That’s where we come in.
 At Soundbrenner, we didn’t just want to update the metronome – we wanted to free musicians from it.

-So we made it wearable.
-Vibrational.
-Smart.
+So we made it wearable, vibrational, and smart.
 Our metronomes don’t beep or tick – they pulse.
 Directly to your body.
 Like a rhythm coach you don’t want to punch.

-The Soundbrenner Core 2 and Pulse give you precision, silence, sync across devices, and the ability to practice, record, or perform without getting click-fatigue.
+The Soundbrenner Core 2 and Pulse provide precision, silence, sync across devices, and the ability to practice, record, or perform without getting click-fatigue.
 It’s not just innovation – it’s liberation.

 What’s next?
 AI, implants, tempo tattoos?